-With many offices moving towards reopening, it’s more important than ever to make sure that ineffective office cleaning isn’t making your business unsafe or unhealthy for your employees and clients.
-How you go about cleaning will depend on how many people you have in the office, how much everyone interacts with each other, and what your high touch areas are.
+How you go about cleaning will depend on how many people you have in the office, how much everyone interacts with each other, and what your high-touch areas are.
 While it might take some time to settle into a new routine, the important thing is prioritizing your cleanliness.
 To make sure you’re adhering to the necessary steps in reopening your facility and cleaning it effectively, consider opting for a professional cleaning service that can banish COVID-19 and increase the safety of your facility.

-If you’re worried about the spread of COVID-19, or other pathogens and healthcare associated infections, in your medical facility contact Bee Line today.
+If you’re worried about the spread of COVID-19, pathogens, and healthcare-associated infections, in your facility, contact Bee Line today.
 We’re one of the only cleaning companies to use Black Light auditing to make sure that no surface is left untouched.
 We’re also a proud partner with ImageFIRST, meaning we have a strict process for cleaning and managing supplies.
 This process is unique, yet effective.
-It guarantees that supplies are 99.9% clean of common pathogens, exceeds OSHA and CDC standards, and complies with Joint Commission Requirements.
-For more information on our coronavirus deep cleaning services that will help you keep your office as safe and healthy as possible during this pandemic, visit our COVID-19 page or request a quote today.
+It guarantees that our supplies are 99.9% clean of common pathogens, exceeding OSHA and CDC standards, and complying with Joint Commission requirements.
+Call 312-BEE-LINE today to learn more.